Skip to content

 Page Object Recording

-In RVL mode you do recording just like you do for usual test case with RVL.
+In RVL mode, you perform recording just as you would for a standard RVL test case.

 Page Object and Web Service